kekehurry/coderserver_docker/README.md

 ## Codeserver-Pytorch-Cuda Docker

-This Dockerfile is particularly designed for easier use of the MIT Media NECsys.
+This Dockerfile is particularly designed for easier use of the MIT Media Lab NECsys.

 ### Clone this repository